nwcourses/nwcourses.github.io/COM623/week_8/index.md

 export default SearchResults;
 ```

-You can see how this takes in an poi, performs an SQL query and returns JSX of the results.
+You can see how this takes in a poi, performs an SQL query and returns JSX of the results.

-## Sub-layouts

-How route groups can share layouts...

-### Exercise

-Make links to all the routes you made last week and this week from your main page.
-View them on the Developer Tools Network tab and see that they are XHR (AJAX) based.

 ## Streaming